Assylym/Shagan-Assylym/README.md

         String countryAndPlace = place + ", " + country;
         String apiKey = "1ac243558e0502f0067669513e9ae497";
         String apiUrl = "http://api.openweathermap.org/data/2.5/weather?q=" + countryAndPlace + "&appid=" + apiKey;
+        //This is the main method of the program, where execution begins.
+It starts by creating a Scanner for user input and then prompts the user to enter a city and country.
+The user input is combined into countryAndPlace, and the OpenWeatherMap API URL is constructed with the API key.//
         try {
             String json = readJsonFromUrl(apiUrl);
             JSONObject jsonObject = new JSONObject(json);